 FUEL CHARGE

 This is a “rider” — an additional fee — that’s folded into the overall “current service” line on the monthly electricity bill, and not specifically broken out.
 Under law, Georgia Power is allowed to recover all costs it spends on fuel — coal, natural gas, uranium for nuclear energy, and so on.
-Natural gas makes up 48% of Georgia Power’s fuel mix.
+Natural gas makes up 48 percent of Georgia Power’s fuel mix.
 Since fuel costs, particularly natural gas, have risen in the past few years, so has this part of customers’ bills.
-The charge is billed per kilowatt hour, with different rates at different times of the year: It costs more June through September (currently, 4.5876 cents per kWh) than it does October through May (4.2859 cents).
+The charge is billed per kilowatt-hour, with different rates at different times of the year: It costs more June through September (currently, 4.5876 cents per kWh) than it does October through May (4.2859 cents).
 Since this bill is from July, Yeago paid the higher rate; multiplied by her total usage of 1,862 kWh, this would have accounted for about $85 of her bill.

 DEMAND SIDE MANAGEMENT SCHEDULE

 This one covers administrative costs related to residential energy-efficiency programs.
-It’s assessed as a percentage of the base bill—that is, the basic service charge plus daily usage.
+It’s assessed as a percentage of the base bill — that is, the basic service charge plus daily usage.

 ENVIRONMENTAL COMPLIANCE COST